hgeorgsch/Ensai/README.md

 For those wanting to try it out: The best place to start is the ipython notebook.
 It's a quick demonstration of lens modeling with neural networks.
 This is what you need:
 1) A working version of python and tensorflow.
 This should be easy: a simple installation on your laptop could probabily just be done with pip. (https://www.tensorflow.org/install/)
 2) The data: Unfortunately the files (specially the trained network weights) are too large to be hosted here.
-So we have put them here:
+So we have put them here (this links are stale as per 15 Nov 2021):
     1.  [trained network weights](https://stanford.box.com/s/7wtkx1fr77156uec8h8apqm9my0aevpi)
     2.  [a sample of lensing images to demonstrate the tool](https://stanford.box.com/s/tb2lpk824kee22ah3gz5b50trbp30vyx)
     3.  [and a few cosmic ray and artifact maps](https://stanford.box.com/s/hn6l82pkmhm65xsls6g7tcjq63blj8v7)